aragon/AGPs/AGPs/AGP-Aracon2020.md

 ## Purpose of the transfer

-- To fund the development of Aracon 2020
+- To fund the execution of AraCon 2020

 ## Recipient information